 In many cases, the precise size of the deposit is less important than understanding the site, access, water supply, local community issues, the environmentally acceptable location for dumps and tailings, etc..
 It can be more important to focus on these issues rather than having a detailed mine plan with multiple pit phases that immediately becomes obsolete in a few months after the next drilling campaign.

 Potential buyers will have their own technical team that will develop their own opinions on what the project should be and what it should cost.
-Just because a Mine Vendor has a feasibility study in hand, doesn’t mean a potential buyer will believe it.
+Just because a Mine Vendor has a Feasibility Study in hand, doesn’t mean a potential buyer will believe it.

 Note: You can sign up for the KJK mailing list to get notified when new blogs are posted.
 Follow me on Twitter at @KJKLtd for updates and other mining posts.
 The entire blog post library can be found at https://kuchling.com/library/